u17194907425/zigbee2mqtt.io/docs/devices/WXKG11LM.md

 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
 After this the device will automatically join.

+### Supported events
+There are at least two different models.
+One of them supports triple and quadruple clicks while the other supports hold and release instead.
+There is no reliable way to know in advance which version you have as these different models has exactly the same look and exactly similar IDs at their back.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,